How to avoid click fraud in casino ads

 • Ensure server-side tracking and secure click IDs are active

-• Integrate a fraud-detection provider and set alerts
+• Integrate a fraud-detection provider or internal alerting rules

 • Vet and document all traffic partners